-Source - Total financial assets agree back to the 2018 Audited Financial Statements prepared on an IFRS basis.
-The asset and return analysis agrees back to internal working papers prepared on an IFRS basis
+Source - Total financial assets agree back to the 2019 & 2018 Audited Financial Statements prepared under IFRS.
+The asset and return analysis agrees back to internal working papers prepared under IFRS.

 The investment performance of the insurance entities within the scope of this report are outlined below: